ebiwd/EBI-Framework/README.md

 1. You're a 3rd party site or service and want less of the "EBI look"
 1. More to come.

-To review planning for v1.3 (or to add comment), [see issue 103](https://github.com/ebiwd/EBI-Framework/issues/103).

-### Do you have to upgrade?

-If you're using the EBI Visual Framework v1.1 or v1.2 it is not required that you upgrade, but there are [a number of improvements](https://github.com/ebiwd/EBI-Framework/issues/103) for sites that show a lot of data.
+**Do I have to upgrade?** If you're using the EBI Visual Framework v1.1 or v1.2 it is not required that you upgrade, but there are [a number of improvements](https://github.com/ebiwd/EBI-Framework/issues/103) for sites that show a lot of data.

-### How to migrate from v1.2?

-Super easy two steps!
+### On v1.2?
+Upgrading is as easy as falling off a log.

 1. Update your `v1.2` asset references to `v1.3`
 2. Remove the reference to `foundation.min.css` or `foundation.css` (this is now included in [`ebi-global.css`](https://ebi.emblstatic.net/web_guidelines/EBI-Framework/v1.3/css/ebi-global.css))
-3. Bonus: it is recommended you also [begin loading assets from the EMBL-EBI CDN at ebi.emblstatic.net](https://github.com/ebiwd/EBI-Framework/issues/119)
+3. Bonus: you should also [load assets from the EMBL-EBI CDN at ebi.emblstatic.net](https://github.com/ebiwd/EBI-Framework/issues/119)

 See a [full overview of changes in v1.3 here](https://github.com/ebiwd/EBI-Framework/issues/103).